AriFordsham/GHCWiki/typeable/ben-gamari.md

 There are a number of tasks outstanding.
 These involve only Ben,

+- The representation of tycon kinds needs work
 - Fix representation pretty-printer to correctly handle tuples, lists, arrows, and precedence
 - Examine performance changes (even some improvements, perplexingly)
 - Look at testsuite failures involving stack overflows: `T10294, plugins01, T5550, annrun01, ann01, annth_make`